 The Molecule CopperWELL Mattress Topper consists of a 3-inch layer of copper-infused memory foam.
 It has an open-cell structure for enhanced breathability to keep sleepers comfortably cool.
 Molecule's proprietary HexFLO 7-zone surface technology offers targeted support to various parts of the body.
 It comprises three softer relief zones for the shoulders, hips, and knees plus four firmer areas around the head, waist, legs, and feet.

 Since it is not encased in a cover that can be removed and washed, the Molecule mattress topper should be spot cleaned.
 (Learn how to clean a mattress topper for a fresh night's sleep every night.)
 On one hand, this seems like a negative, but on the other hand, there’s no additional cover to hinder airflow and come between you and the CopperWELL foam.

 Molecule Mattress Topper review: Price and deals

-- An upper midrange topper with a starting MSRP of $180
+- A mid-range topper with a starting MSRP of $180

 - Can find it for less after discount at Amazon